Installation

 brokerServiceURL: pulsar://<YOUR_PULSAR_URL>:6650

-command, and you can see that the Function pod is running.kubectl get all
+- Verify your submission with the - kubectlcommand, and you can see that the Function pod is running.- kubectl get all

 NAME READY STATUS RESTARTS AGE